funql/funql-dotnet/docs/learn/integrations/nodatime.md

 }
 ```

-You can now use FunQL's DateTime functions on `Instant` types.
+That's it, you can now use FunQL's DateTime functions on `Instant` types.